Kate Collison, Ph.D.

 B.A. — Psychology, University of Southern California

-Dr. Collison is trained in a variety of evidence-based treatments and often uses principles of cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) and acceptance and commitment therapy (ACT).
+Dr. Collison uses principles of cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) and acceptance and commitment therapy (ACT) in her clinical practice.
 These types of treatment are relatively time-limited and goals-focused, with the goal of helping individuals feel empowered and capable of using their strengths and skills to lead lives worth living.
 She emphasizes a collaborative approach that uses each individual’s values and goals as the starting point for their work together.

 Collison, K. L. & Lynam, D. R. (in press).
 Personality disorders as predictors of intimate partner violence: A meta-analysis.
 Clinical Psychology Review.
 Du, T.V.,